-In times past, only professional speculators and financial firms were involved in Day Trading Canada.
+In times past, only professional speculators and financial firms were involved in Trading.
 Things are different a great deal these days.
 The difference is made possible by the involvement of electronic trading platforms and this started in the 1990s.

 Day trading is a risky business.
 Be that as it may, it can be profitable for those who have the right knowledge and tools.
-The expensiveness of Day Trading Canada depends largely on each broker.
+The expensiveness of online Trading depends largely on each broker.